uoe-dlam/image-attribution-tagger/README.md

 # Requirements

-This plugin has been tested against WordPress version 4.9.
+- WordPress 4.9 or greater

 Other versions of WordPress will likely work but have not been tested so please use this plugin at your discretion.

 ## Installation